joaomadeira1208/joaomadeira1208/README.md

 ###

-<h2 align="left">About me👨‍💻</h2>
+<h2 align="left">About me 👨‍💻</h2>

 ###

 <p align="left">Hello, I'm a fourth-semester Computer Science student, with an expected graduation date in late 2026.
 I have a strong passion for Artificial Intelligence and Software Development.
-I thrive on solving complex problems and creating innovative solutions.💻🤖</p>
+I thrive on solving complex problems and creating innovative solutions. 💻🤖</p>

 ###